-He is a Veteran of the U. S. Army, a husband of 53 years to his wife Alaja, father of two, and grandfather of four.
-He loves all animals, but he recognized the problem with the feral and stray cat population in and around the Hartford and East Hartford areas.
-He knew this was going to be his mission.
+He is a Veteran of the U. S. Army, a husband of 54 years to his wife Alaja, father of two, and grandfather of four.
+He loves all animals, but recognized the problem with the feral and stray cat population in and around the Hartford and East Hartford areas.
+When he started this 25 years ago he didn't know this was to be his mission in life.

-Willie's cats are all very healthy because he makes sure they get what they need to have as good and healthy a life as possible.
-The life expectancy for a feral or stray cat is 5 years.
+Willie's cats are all very healthy- because he makes sure they get what they need to have as good and healthy a life as possible.
+The life expectancy for a feral or stray cat living on the streets is about 5 years.
 Willie has cats he has been feeding for 15 years and longer.

-But the cat colonies are constantly changing, with new cats wander in or get dropped off by people that won't or can't care for them.
+But the cat colonies are constantly changing, with new cats wandering in or getting dropped off by people that won't or can't care for them.
+Others getting hit by cars or not making it through the freezing cold winters.
 Willie makes sure that the newcomers get spayed and neutered as soon as he can trap them (in a "Have a Heart" trap, of course).
 He makes “cubby holes” for the cats to keep warm in the snowy New England winters.
 He takes pregnant mothers to his good friend, Roberta where they can have their babies out of the cold.
 Once they are wined from their mothers, spayed and neutered she finds forever homes for them (and the mothers if they are adoptable).
-When Willie finds friendly adoptable cats, Roberta will find forever home for them as well.
-Right now, the most important thing to Willie is slowing down the feral and stray cat population as soon as possible - this is the only real solution.
+When Willie finds friendly adoptable cats, Roberta will find forever homes for them as well.
+Right now, the most important thing to Willie is slowing down the feral and stray cat population as soon as possible - he knows this is the only real solution.

 To pay for all of his efforts, Willie hunts for discarded scrap metal every single day.
-People also call him to make donates and he has connections with various businesses, that so kindly donate scrap metal on a continuous basis.
+People also call him to make donates and he has had connections with various businesses for years, that so kindly donate scrap metal on a continuous basis.
 If there is anything that he can sell for a higher dollar, he sells it on Craigslist to make a bit more money for his cats.

 As you can see, Willie is completely dedicated to his cats.
 Knowing Willie has been a very humbling experience for me and I am so thankful to call him my friend.
 Please support Willie and his cats, if at all possible.
 By donating to this campaign, you have not only helped these innocent cats, but have also helped with the solution to a very big problem in the Hartford and East Hartford Communities.
 Thank you for reading Willie's story and please spread the word: https://www.gofundme.com/chgmzv5k